xhajnal/video_bees/README.md

 - Delete a trace (decision will be save),
 - hence there is also a button to undo this (Undelete trace).

-you also see the frame range (starting and ending frame number) of each trace in the last column.
+you can also see the frame range (starting and ending frame number) of each trace in the last column.

 After the video is closed (press `q`), a question appears in prompt whether to merge blue and orange trace.
 - press `y` to merge and save decision,
 - press `n` to not merge and save decision,
 - press `d` to not merge and NOT save decision (when you are not sure what to choose)

-if you do not merge, you will be asked whether to ask any trace.
+if you do not merge, you will be asked whether to delete ask any trace.
 Also you have an option to see larger proportion of the video, press `l` to see larger portion or `f` to see full

 After this, process continues by moving to another problematic trace pair until all problems are solved for the file.

-Each user-guided decision is saved (in pickled dictionary) and in next run automatically used.
+Each user-guided decision is saved (in pickled dictionary) and in the next run automatically used.
 Currently to change the decision, the only way is to find auxilary file of the respective file and manually delete the item.